kai687/sphinxawesome-theme/docs/how-to/modify.md

 ---
+myst:
   html_meta:
     description: |
       Make your own theme by building on top of this theme.
       Fully customize the styles, JavaScript, and templates.
 ---

 (sec:modify)=